- How to choose

 Buying for a child?
 Kid-specific paddles offer shorter lengths, narrower shafts and T-grips so little hands can control them more easily.

-A lighter paddle means less fatigue during a long day of canoeing.
-But don't shop by weight alone—the best paddles balance weight, strength and flexibility.
 For flatwater canoeing, a flexible paddle helps absorb shock with every stroke.
 Whitewater enthusiasts prefer a strong, stiff paddle.

 * Blade Shape